cybertraining-dsc/fa20-523-327/project/project.md

 ## 2. Background Research and Previous Work

 After reviewing other background literature and works from other authors within this field, many people have ventured into how a video will be popular on Youtube.
 Most findings online consits of analysis or unique findings for popular videos.
 Several people have researched to predict if a video will be popular (views) on Youtube but do not cover the scope if it will reach the trending section on Youtube.
 Other analysis includes likes/dislikes predictor, comment creator, title scorer, and many more.
-A couple of these findings can still be helpful and lead this research in the right direction.
+Additionally, there has been analysis done on topics that are similar to Youtube which can be applied in this instance.
+A combination of these findings can be helpful and lead this research in the right direction.

 ## 3. Choice of Data-set